aspiers/git-config/README.md

 ### Shorthand wrappers

-* [`gg*`](https://github.com/aspiers/git-config/tree/master/bin/) - a whole bunch of wrappers around standard git commands to reduce the number of keystrokes required and add a little bit of polish to the interface here and there
+* [`gg*`](https://github.com/aspiers/git-config/tree/master/bin/) - a whole bunch of wrappers around standard git commands to reduce the number of keystrokes required and add a little bit of polish to the interface here and there.

 ### ... and more!